 What do we serve it on?

-You can enjoy chef’s Four Letter Hot Sauce on a variety of food and drinks including the Fried Chicken & Waffles with Four Lettuce Hot Sauce Syrup, Oyster Bah’s signature Michelada and Stuffed Clams Casino.
+You can enjoy chef’s Four Letter Hot Sauce on a variety of food and drinking including the Clam Chowder, French Style Muscles, or Oyster Bah’s signature Michelada.

 If you want to try creating your own hot sauce at home, here are some tips from our experts.